 Swan model visitor#

-The advantage is that the traversal can be controlled by a derived visitor class.
+The advantage of that visitor is that the traversal can be controlled by a derived visitor class,

 For a complete code example, see Visitor.